Yimikami/pengu-plugins/README.md

 - 💾 Saves selected icon to DataStore for persistence
 - ↩️ Revert button to restore original icon
 - ⌨️ Command Bar integration for quick access
-- 📂 Upload custom icons for personal use
+- 📂 Upload custom icons for personal use locally or via URL
+- 📂 View your collection of custom icons

 <details>
 <summary>📖 Usage Guide</summary>